anirudhreddy18/GCP-SA/Notes.md

   - Views -> can be subset or joining of multiple tables.
 Can be materialized
   - Virtual Tables -> actual data resides in bigtable, bigquery creates virtual table & let's you query on this data.
   - IAM roles can be applied at dataset, table or view level.
+  - Jobs: Data loading or query jobs.
+  - Partitions: with partitions, less data to scan.
+A table is split into multiple partitions.
+BigQuery charges based on data scanned.
+     Types: Timestamp/date based on custom column, integer based, timebased(default/inbuilt psuedo column)
+  - Clustering Tables: used clustered column similar to cassandra again to limit amount of data being scanned.
+Helpful to add to the where clause & also for aggregation on columns.
+  - Load Data: Cloud Storage, Other GCP Services, Stream Data pipelines(Avro preferred), Dataflow(ETL), DML Bulk Loads, local machine etc.
+  - Big Query Transfer Service.
+  - Row & column level security - if we have sensitive data fields & we dont want users viewing them.
+Tags need to be created in Data Catalog Svc.

   ### NOSQL
    1. not only SQL, tradeoff for scalability & high performance, easily scalable to PB’s of data.
    2. Cloud Firestore(Data store) ->